ekaputra07/gatrabali-app/README.md

 1. For the bookmarks, app read and write directly to Firestore, users are only allowed to read and write to their own bookmarks collection by using Firestore rules.

-Thats it! you may think its a bit overkill for such a simple News Reader app, but for me its about an experience to build a distributed systems, thinking scalability, each parts of the stack doing one thing and doing good.
-If for example the server that host Miniflux is crash and lost all the data in database, the app will still running without any problem.
+Thats it! you may think its a bit overkill for such a simple News Reader app, but for me its about scalability and stability of the system.
+If for example the server that host Miniflux somehow lost all of its data in database, the app will continue to works without a problem.